Shop Local, Pittsburgh: Lawrenceville

 Morrow and Dean

 Itching for a new outfit for the holiday season and its many get-togethers?
-Morrow and Dean carries seasonal edits that are on-trend every year.
+Morrow and Dean carry seasonal edits that are on-trend every year.
 Aside from their evergreen stock of elevated basics and put-together sets, find velvet minis, metallic tops, and an expanded accessories section this season.

 Vestis

 If you need a hand choosing a new outfit or accessory, Vestis is happy to help with personal styling.
-This men’s contemporary boutique opened in 2015 and continues to provide innovative quality pieces.
-Think high quality denim and knitwear, timeless outerwear, and hybrid workwear-casual options.
+This men’s contemporary boutique opened in 2015 and continues to provide innovative, quality pieces.
+Think high-quality denim and knitwear, timeless outerwear, and hybrid workwear-casual options.

 Dragonfly Castle Toys

 Give the kids in your life a reason to ditch the screens.
 Instead of guessing online what to order, walk through shelves of handmade stuffed animals, books, pull toys, and even craft sets for preteens.
-They’ve added more sensory play and STEM options to keep pace with the latest of learning and play.
+They’ve added more sensory play and STEM options to keep pace with the latest learning and play.

 Trim